Clairefontaine paper mills

-Story
+History

-In 1512, in the heart of the Vosges, the superior of the Abbey of Etival, François Faignozel of the Premonstratensians order, authorized the creation of a paper mill along the Valdange river.
-Because of the hard times, this mill will often change owners, but it will produce paper "to form" to the middle of the 19th century.
+In 1512, in the heart of the Vosges, the superior of the Abbey of Étival, François Faignozel of the Premonstratensians order, authorized the creation of a paper mill along the Valdange river.
+Because of the hard times, this mill would often change owners, but it always produced paper "to form" until the middle of the 19th century.

-Taken over by Jean-Baptiste Bichelberger, a native of the Moselle (department) and trained in new continuous paper production processes, it will allow him to set up a little further on the banks of the Meurthe a modern factory, the “Papeteries de Clairefontaine”, named after the company founded in 1858.
-These paper mills have plenty of water and the rags needed for their manufacture.
-In a France in the midst of the industrial revolution, all the conditions are met to ensure the growth of the factory.
+Taken over by Jean-Baptiste Bichelberger, a native of the Moselle (department) and trained in new continuous paper production processes, it allowed him to set up a little further on the banks of the Meurthe a modern factory, the "Papeteries de Clairefontaine", named after the company founded in 1858.
+These paper mills had plenty of water and the rags needed for their manufacture.
+In a France in the midst of the industrial revolution, all the conditions were met to ensure the growth of the factory.
 Jean-Baptiste Bichelberger held the reins until his death in 1877.

 His son Paul Bichelberger and his son-in-law Émile Champon then made an important change by introducing wood as a raw material.
-The pulp will either be made on site or purchased.
+The pulp was either made on site or purchased.
 The two men also launched the manufacture of envelopes and notebooks, until then mainly produced by printers.

 From 1904 to 1914, the company was run by Louis Nusse, Jean-Baptiste Bichelberger's son-in-law, and Étienne Bodet.
-The Papeteries de Clairefontaine have grown significantly, with a workforce of around 1,100 people.
+The Papeteries de Clairefontaine had grown significantly, with a workforce of around 1,100 people.
 But in 1914, the Great War broke out and the front line was so close to the factory that it heavily stifled production for five years.
 It restarted in 1919 under the direction of Léon Daridan, another son-in-law of Jean-Baptiste Bichelberger.

 In 1928, Charles Nusse, son of Louis Nusse, created a workshop in Paris to manufacture accounting records, then another diary, under the brand Exacompta.
 To save the Papeteries de Clairefontaine, the buildings of which were largely destroyed during the Liberation, Charles Nusse took responsibility in 1950.
 It was with him that the Clairefontaine brand began to gain popularity.
 In 1951, he launched the famous Clairefontaine notebook, inimitable with its varnished cover and purple ruling.
 He also made the decision to promote the brand with the triangular Clairefontaine logo on each notebook cover, synonymous with quality for both schoolchildren and professionals.
 Under his leadership, while he managed the company until 1971, the Papeteries de Clairefontaine experienced considerable development.
 After an in-depth reorganisation, he equipped the plant with two paper machines to produce large quantities of quality papers, and modernised the converting workshops.

 His son Jean-Marie continued his actions and led Clairefontaine to a position of European leader in high-end papers intended for office automation.

 In 1996, the Euronext listed company became Exacompta Clairefontaine, and Clairefontaine's activities were split into two of the four departments of this group, which brings together around fifty companies, and employs more than 3,300 people: